REKYAR/big-data-analitics/README.md

 ## Clickhouse
 - To run queries go to Exec tab in docker compose and execute ``` cickhouse-client ``` command, clichkouse terminal shall appear
 - Execute ```USE BigDataAnalytics; SHOW TABLES;``` to see available tables in our project, note that the tables that directly ingest kafka are locked from reading, refer to their *_consumalbe version

+Fo troubleshooting cat server log files to cionsole and copy past into normal text editor, bot error and nonerror log files are useful for the purpose.